lineality/Online_Voting_Using_One_Time_Pads/README.md

 1. a publicly posted signed ballot (verifiable)
 2. a ballot including a unique personal id sent only to that one person
 3. both
+4. some kind of redundancy and checking between sources and agreement of online ballots. (e.g. .edu hosting, or distributed software held by voters?)

 During the election period (be that months, weeks, days, hours, etc.), a one-time-pad 'encoded' ballot is sent by whatever agreed upon method (website, email, text, snapchat, S3, api-endpoint, etc.) in the form of another QR code.
 Part of this process is an at-the-time randomized process of frame-shifting the ballot so that the location on the page where each person's vote-choices appear is random.